-Both the U.S. Bank Cash+® Visa Signature® Card and the new Chase Freedom Flex℠ help you earn cash back on rotating bonus categories and everyday purchases — but which is the best option for you?
+Both the U.S. Bank Cash+® Visa Signature® Card and the Chase Freedom Flex℠ will help you to earn cash back on rotating bonus categories and select everyday purchases — but which is the best option for you?
 The distinction lies in what type of spending you’d like to earn rewards on, the cap on those rewards and more.

-|Card name||Cash+ Visa Signature Card||Chase Freedom Flex|
+|Cards||U.S. Bank Cash+ Visa Signature Card||Chase Freedom Flex|

-|Welcome bonus||$150 bonus after you spend $500 in eligible net purchases within the first 90 days of account opening||$200 cash bonus after spending $500 within your first three months|
+|Welcome bonus||$200 rewards bonus after you apply online and spend $1,000 in eligible purchases within the first 120 days of account opening||$200 cash bonus after spending $500 within the first 3 months of account opening|

-|Introductory offer||0% intro APR for 15 billing cycles on balances transferred within 60 days from account opening (14.74% to 24.74% variable APR thereafter)||0% intro APR for 15 months on purchases and balance transfers (14.99% to 23.74% variable APR thereafter)|
+|Intro APR||0% intro APR for 15 billing cycles on purchases and on balance transfers made within 60 days of account opening (16.74% to 26.74% variable APR thereafter)||0% intro APR for 15 months on purchases and balance transfers (17.24% to 25.99% variable APR thereafter)|

 U.S. Bank Cash+